Scholars in Aging Program

 Student Eligibility:

-• Individuals, Groups, and Families Hartford Campus students entering advanced year in Fall 2025, preferred
+• Individuals, Groups, and Families Hartford Campus, Online, and Stamford Cohort students entering advanced year, preferred

 • Meet UConn and practicum agency requirements

-• Enroll in the required HBEL 5357 Social Gerontology course offered in the spring
+• Enroll in the required HBEL 5357 Social Gerontology course during the year of program participation

 • Complete a practicum placement in an agency serving older adults aged 65 and older